kwuking/TimeMixer/README.md

 </p>

 ### Past Decomposable Mixing
+we propose the **Past-Decomposable-Mixing (PDM)** block to mix the decomposed seasonal and trend components in multiple scales separately.

 <p align="center">
 <img src="./figures/past_mixing1.png"  alt="" align=center />
 </p>

+Empowered by seasonal and trend mixing, PDM progressively aggregates the detailed seasonal information from fine to coarse and dive into the macroscopic trend information with prior knowledge from coarser scales, eventually achieving the multiscale mixing in past information extraction.

 <p align="center">
 <img src="./figures/past_mixing2.png"  alt="" align=center />
 </p>

 ### Future Multipredictor Mixing
+Note that **Future Multipredictor Mixing (FMM)** is an ensemble of multiple predictors, where different predictors are based on past information from different scales, enabling FMM to integrate complementary forecasting capabilities of mixed multiscale series.

 <p align="center">
 <img src="./figures/future_mixing.png"  alt="" align=center />
 </p>